Andrew McCutchen Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the third-ranked team ERA across all MLB pitching staffs (3.47).
+- The Mariners' 3.62 team ERA ranks third among all MLB pitching staffs.

-- The Mariners allow the first-fewest home runs in baseball (34 total, 0.7 per game).
+- Mariners pitchers combine to allow 41 home runs (0.8 per game), the first-fewest in the league.

-- Kirby gets the start for the Mariners, his 10th of the season.
-He is 5-3 with a 2.62 ERA and 47 strikeouts in 58 1/3 innings pitched.
+- Castillo makes the start for the Mariners, his 11th of the season.
+He is 3-2 with a 2.97 ERA and 66 strikeouts in 57 2/3 innings pitched.

-- The righty's most recent appearance came on Sunday against the Atlanta Braves, when he tossed seven innings, surrendering three earned runs while giving up six hits.
+- In his most recent time out on Tuesday, the righty threw six scoreless innings against the Oakland Athletics while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.